 She used agar coloured by an indicator.
 The indicator is pink at pH > 8 and colourless at pH 8 and pH < 8

-She cut blocks in different shapes as shown in FIGURE 6.
+She cut blocks in different shapes as shown in FIGURE 6, on the opposite page.

-Complete TABLE 2 to show the surface area and the surface area to volume ratio for the two shapes.
+Complete TABLE 2 to show the surface area and the surface area to volume ratio for the two shapes, on page 33.
 [2 marks]